The consequences of unsustainable touristic growth in rural and urban tourism hotspots

 Concept of carrying capacity

-Carrying Capacity is the maximum number of visitors a tourist destination can accommodate without destroying the natural environment or causing displeasure to the host population.
+The concept of carrying capacity can be used to determine the extent of unsustainability in a particular tourist destination.
+It is defined as the maximum number of visitors a tourist destination can accommodate without destroying the natural environment or causing displeasure to the host population.

 There are four types of carrying capacities:

 - Environmental/physical carrying capacity-The limit of a site beyond which wear and tear will start taking place or environmental problems will arise.

 - Perceptual / Psychological carrying capacity –The lowest degree of enjoyment tourists are prepared to accept before they start seeking alternative destinations.

 - Economic carrying capacity –The ability of a tourist site to absorb tourism activities without displacing or disrupting desirable local activities.